This post may contain affiliate links. Please read my disclaimer for more information.

 This machine picks up its game with a 19-bar extraction pump, giving you single-serving coffees and espresso with the perfect flavor profile and texture.

-Coffee capsule machines usually cost $300-$400 for their efficiency, but Nespresso Original offers these services to you at a significantly lower price.
+Coffee capsule machines usually cost $300-$400 for their efficiency, but Nespresso Original offers these services at a significantly lower price.

-Nespresso Original is a compact machine and can be adjusted easily on your kitchen counter.
-It comes with a unique ‘aeroccino 3’ milk frother, which is not attached to the coffee machine directly.
+Nespresso Original is a compact machine and can fit easily on your kitchen counter.
+In addition, it comes with a unique ‘aeroccino 3’ milk frother, which is not attached to the coffee machine directly.

 The espresso machine and aeroccino 3 share the same stage but can work simultaneously, which you don’t naturally see in other coffee makers.